Mirage Rear Alignment Problem FAQ

 21. How hard is it to install a new rear axle in a Mirage?

-Nobody has done it yet.
+Nobody on this forum has done it yet.
 Everyone getting a replacement axle right now is having it done at the dealer under warranty.
 It looks like a reasonable DIY job that could be done in a few hours, but we won’t know for sure until somebody actually does it.

 22. How do I know if my Mirage has a rear alignment problem?